$275M in 7 Days: Inside the AI Governance Gold Rush

 ArmorCode$16M ($81M total)AI exposure management

 This isn’t venture capital chasing hype.
 This is the market pricing in a structural truth: AI agents are deploying faster than enterprises can govern them, and the consequences of that gap are becoming catastrophic.
+Understanding what AI enablement actually means is the first step toward closing that gap.

 Why Now?
 The Numbers Forced the Issue